 Do I even have to go any further with this blog post because there is my point right there.
 Why has Kathleen, who is the single and only person to see all the quilt entries before they go on to the quilt show jury committee even bothered to call me and create an issue when clearly there is no need. (and this fact that ONE person is the only person who sees all the entries, before the quilts then go on to the jury committee is a whole other topic that gets me going!)

 And why have I let it bother me for the whole week?
 I need to start twirling around dancing singing the song from Frozen- Let It GO!

-I don’t have the quilt with me now to take any photos, since it’s at QuiltCon, but here are some screen shots from my IG as well as from Krista’s IG.
+Here are some screen shots from my IG as well as from Krista’s IG.
 You can see while our quilts are quilted with the same elements- lines, pebbles, circles etc. they are also different by where the elements are placed, how the quilt top has been divided and sectioned off etc.

 This is a photo from Krista’s IG

 I have some photos now and can actually post on my blog again so here is a photo of my quilt.

 And here is a photo of it hanging at QuiltCon in February- yes that’s a SOLD sticker! (while I was so upset it sold without me knowing I had it listed for sale, months later I am ok with it.
 And knowing it was purchased by an art gallery owner in L.A. makes me realize that I love my quilt, and others love my quilt- who the hell cares what the CQA judge thinks)